 My question is regarding my relationship with my partner.
-We currently separated on March 14, 2008 after being together for 5 years.
+We currently separated in March after being together for 5 years.
 We are still living together.
 My partner states that she needs time (not space) to work on herself.
 She has issues such as anger management, patience, and self-esteem that she would like to work on.

 She feels that being in a relationship distracts her from being “selfish” and working on her issues.
 She states that she does love me and does not want to lose me, but needs some time to be able to work on these issues.
 My question is, am I wasting my time?
 I love her very much and wish I could be there to support her.